Gabion Baskets

 Understanding Gabion Baskets

-Flexible structure tolerates settlement without cracking
+• Flexible mesh-and-rock mass conforms to settlement without cracking

-Excellent drainage eliminates hydrostatic pressure
+• Free-draining rock fill eliminates hydrostatic pressure

 1